nava2105/transcript_pdf/README.md

 ## Technologies
 ***
-A list of technologies used within the project: using the version 3.12.0 and using flask as a web framework
+A list of technologies used within the project:
 * [Python](https://www.python.org): Version 3.12.0
 * [Flask](https://flask.palletsprojects.com/en/stable/): Version 3.0.3
 * [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/): Version 1.24.10